 It’s the same with swimming.
 If you want to be a great swimmer it’s really a good idea to swim for fun, to get used to the water and exercise your body at swimming.
 It’s important to develop confidence in the water and a love for the pool.
 After all, you don’t want your little dolphin to start taking his or her lessons as a chore.

 Water time is important.
 The time spent in the water splashing around, having fun and getting exercise is important.
 Doctors don’t recommend half an hour of exercise a week so, if you believe swimming is a fantastic exercise like us, little dolphins could spend more time in the pool per week than just half an hour.

 Water Time Idea 1: Book More Lessons.

 The first idea is that you’re perfectly welcome to book more swimming lessons with us.
 If you want, you can go to multiple sets of lessons.
-We don’t have a rule against this and we believe that more water time is crucial especially for those who want to progress onto our Swim Club level.
+We don’t have a rule against this and we believe that more water time is crucial especially for those who want to progress onto our Top Squad level.
 We have lots of learners who book more than one session a week and they progress much faster.